google-parfait/tensorflow-federated/docs/api_docs/python/tff/NamedTupleType.md

 Inherits From: [`Type`](../tff/Type.md)

-An implementation of Type for representing types of named tuples in TFF.
+An implementation of `Type` for representing named tuple types in TFF.

 <h2 id="__init__"><code>__init__</code></h2>